MinaCristi/metajs/README.md

 ### Knowledge-oriented programming language

-MetaJS is yet another attempt to create better programming language for modern world.
-More about MetaJS background, why it was chosen Lisp-syntax and why it's compiled to Javascript, you can find on [coect.net/metajs/](http://www.coect.net/metajs/).
+MetaJS is an attempt to create a programming language that is better equipt for modern world.
+You can find out more about the background of MetaJS, why it uses a Lisp-syntax, and why it's compiled to Javascript, at [coect.net/metajs/](http://www.coect.net/metajs/).
 Project Coect aims to replace outdated Email and XMPP with modern [universal communication protocol](http://www.coect.net/).

 MetaJS for Coect plays the same role as Emacs Lisp for Emacs.
 MetaJS is written in MetaJS and can recompile itself.
-Look at the [interactive MetaJS-documentation](http://metajs.coect.net/) where you can try MetaJS without leaving your browser.
+Look at the [interactive MetaJS-documentation](http://metajs.coect.net/) where you can try MetaJS interactively inside your browser.

-Knowledge-oriented programming as opposed to object-oriented or functional one gives main priority to semantic models of the program instead of building blocks of the program (objects or functions).
-Each semantic model (in the form that compiler can understand) is called [logos](http://en.wikipedia.org/wiki/Logos).
+Knowledge-oriented programming, as opposed to object-oriented or functional programming, gives main priority to semantic models of the program instead of building blocks of the program (objects or functions).
+Each semantic model (in a form that compiler can understand) is called [logos](http://en.wikipedia.org/wiki/Logos).

-You can find more information about semantic code transformations, examples of symbolic and entitative MetaJS to JavaScipt transformations in the [metajs_semantic_code_transformations.pdf](http://metajs.coect.net/pdf/metajs_semantic_code_transformations.pdf).
+You can find more information about semantic code transformations, examples of symbolic, and entitative MetaJS to JavaScipt transformations in the [metajs_semantic_code_transformations.pdf](http://metajs.coect.net/pdf/metajs_semantic_code_transformations.pdf).
-Please look also at the high-level MetaJS language overview [metajs_lisp.pdf](http://metajs.coect.net/pdf/metajs_lisp.pdf).
+Please also look at the high-level MetaJS language overview [metajs_lisp.pdf](http://metajs.coect.net/pdf/metajs_lisp.pdf).

 ### Seamless integration with Javascript

-MetaJS is compiled to Javascript code without runtime dependencies and don't use own datastructures (like for example ClojureScript does).
-MetaJS uses native Javascript's arrays as lists and so can perform in any Javascript environment without unnecessary overhead.
-JSON documents are valid MetaJS documents and so can be included with usual `include`.
+MetaJS is compiled to Javascript code without runtime dependencies and doesn' use its own datastructures (like ClojureScript does, for instance).
+MetaJS uses native Javascript arrays as lists, so it can perform in any Javascript environment without unnecessary overhead.
+JSON documents are valid MetaJS documents and can be included with the usual `include`.
 MetaJS tries to generate beautiful javascript code that passes JSHint without warnings.
 The generated code is compatible with [EcmaScript5](http://kangax.github.io/es5-compat-table/).
-For legacy browsers like IE8 it should be used [es5-shim](https://github.com/kriskowal/es5-shim/) or other [polyfill](http://remysharp.com/2010/10/08/what-is-a-polyfill/).
+For legacy browsers like IE8 it should be used with [es5-shim](https://github.com/kriskowal/es5-shim/) or other [polyfill](http://remysharp.com/2010/10/08/what-is-a-polyfill/).

-MetaJS is implemented in MetaJS and you can extend language easily by adding new macros.
-For example, to add support of `yield` keyword introduced in [Javascript 1.7](https://developer.mozilla.org/en-US/docs/Web/JavaScript/New_in_JavaScript/1.7) just create a macro like:
+MetaJS is implemented in MetaJS and you can extend this language easily by adding new macros.
+For example, to add support for the `yield` keyword, which was introduced in [Javascript 1.7](https://developer.mozilla.org/en-US/docs/Web/JavaScript/New_in_JavaScript/1.7) just create a macro like the one below:

 ```lisp
 (defmacro yield (x)